nineinchnick/yii-nfy/README.md

 Download and extract.

 Enable module in configuration.
+Do it in both main and console configs, because some settings are used in migrations.
 See the configuration section how to specify users table name and its primary key type.

 Import module classes from:
 	'application.modules.nfy.components.Nfy',